Table of Contents here.

 “What does that mean?”

-“How does anyone meet anyone, Hopper?
+“How does anyone meet anyone?
 You leave the comfort of your apartment, or the confines of your office, and you introduce people, and you get introduced to people.
 You exchange digits with absolutely everyone you meet.
 Then you call them up when you need something.
 All friendships now are transactional.
 I never talk to people from school.”

 Hopper frowned openly his disapproval.

 Lola sighed.
-“Hopper, be honest with yourself,” he said.
+“Dude, be honest with yourself,” he said.
 “As far as I know, you don’t have any friends.
 You’ve got your colleagues at the university, the people who call you ‘Cool Breeze,’ and you’ve got me.”

 Hopper recoiled from the sting.
 “Wow,” he said.

-“You’re a big boy, Hopper.
+“You’re a big boy.
 You’ll get over it,” Lola said.
 “Listen, you will never be lonely.
 You’re a good-looking, successful man.
 You’ve got a little money.
 You’re a dad.
 Your junk probably still works.
 You are trying your best to be a serious person.
 The world is designed to feed the needs of people like you.”

 “I always thought the world was built for guys like Blazes,” he said.